 However, they add:

 “separate facilities are only part of the solution.
 Dutch, Danish and German cities reinforce the safety, convenience and attractiveness of excellent cycling rights of way with extensive bike parking, integration with public transport, comprehensive traffic education and training of both cyclists and motorists, and a wide range of promotional events intended to generate enthusiasm and wide public support for cycling…The key to the success of cycling policies in the Netherlands, Denmark and Germany is the coordinated implementation of [a] multi-faceted, mutually reinforcing set of policies.
 Not only do these countries implement far more of the pro-bike measures, but they greatly reinforce their overall impact with highly restrictive policies that make car use less convenient as well as more expensive.”

-Eric Claxton was the moving force behind the creation of Stevenage yet there’s no mention of him on the town’s website.
-He doesn’t have a wikipedia entry.
+Eric Claxton was the moving force behind the creation of Stevenage yet there’s no mention of him on the town’s website (update: there is now, thanks to this article and the mainstream media it has inspired, such as BBC’s The One Show).
+He doesn’t have a wikipedia entry (update: he does now, but it’s not very extensive).
 He spent the best part of forty years trying to get Brits on bikes yet his name is now known only to a handful of specialist academics and historians.
 There’s no road – or cycleway – named in his honour.

 In 1992, Claxton warned: “What a dreadful example these car drivers are setting for future generations…They become selfish and almost exclusively travel alone…They do not care about others.”